rgmarelli/devscpp/doc/manual-en.md

     DEVS::AtomicSimulator simulator2( &atomic_model2);
     DEVS::CoupledSimulator coupled_simulator( &coupled );

-The preceding source code will instantiate two atomic models, a coupled model, and their simulators.
+Simulators of the child models (model1, model2) must be registered with the simulator of the coupled model (aCoupledModel):

     coupled_simulator.addSimulator( &simulator1 );
     coupled_simulator.addSimulator( &simulator2 );

-Simulators of the child models (model1, model2) must be registered with the simulator of the coupled model (aCoupledModel).
+Once all simulators are registered, you can run 20 simulation steps:

     for( int i=0; i < 20; i++ ) {
         coupled_simulator.simulate();
     }

-Once all simulators are registered, you can run 20 simulation steps.

 Alternatively, the classes CoupledCompositeModel and CoupledCompositeSimulator can be used to generate an hierarchy of simulators: